mdtraj/mdtraj/docs/getting_started.rst

 Installing MDTraj
 =================

-MDTraj currently runs best on Python 2.7.x; earlier versions of Python are not supported.
-We are working on support for Python 3.3+.
-MDTraj is developed and tested on mac and linux platforms.
-It probably works on windows, but might require some hacking.
+MDTraj is tested (and passes) on python 2.6, 2.7, 3.2 and 3.3.
+The
+developers generally use python2.7, on both mac and linux platforms.
+Automated tests are performed on every incremental update to the code, but only run on linux.

 Easy Way
 --------